athomasliz/Notesaurus/docs/intro.md

 # About this site

-A diary that keeps my technical footprint.
+Technical notes to refresh my memory.